conorsch/language-model-server/README.md

  - expand API with params for querying
  - write tests (damn it)
  - investigate open source LMs
-   - nltk for initial corpus
-   - nltk for ngramModel?
    - kenLM for ngramModel?